danishmsin/Natural-Language-Understanding-Assignments/Assignment_02/README.txt

+Development task : Download as per the guidelines in tst2012 folder Test task : Download as per the guidelines in tst2013 folder

 Embedding
 Given the categorical nature of words, the model must first look up the source and target embeddings to retrieve the corresponding word representations.
 For this embedding layer to work, a vocabulary is first chosen for each language.
 Usually, a vocabulary size V is selected, and only the most frequent V words are treated as unique.
 All other words are converted to an "unknown" token and all get the same embedding.
 The embedding weights, one set per language, are usually learned during training.